 If you don't mind the risk of a few children monopolising the venue then head to Newport's board game cafe.
 It is called Snacks and Ladders, which wins an award for The Best Pun For An Isle of Wight Business.

-26. Isle of Wight Garden Centres
+28. Isle of Wight Garden Centres

 Busy Bee Garden Centre in Ryde is one of those which you can visit even if you don't like gardening.
 They sell plants, but they also sell kitchen gadgets, duvet covers, and an array of trinkets, knick-knacks and ornaments.
 At Christmas, they put a lot of effort into the decorations with moving polar bears and singing penguins.

-Other sizeable garden centres on the Isle of Wight include Medina Garden Centre and Forest View Nursery near Newport, Thompsons in Newchurch (near Sandown) and Honnor and Jeffrey which is in the West Wight and near Sandown.
+Other sizeable garden centres on the Isle of Wight include Medina Garden Centre and Forest View Nursery near Newport, Thompsons in Newchurch (near Sandown) and Honnor and Jeffrey in the West Wight and near Sandown.

-Other sizeable garden centres on the Isle of Wight include Medina Garden Centre and Forest View Nursery near Newport, Thompsons in Newchurch (near Sandown) and Honnor and Jeffrey which is in the West Wight and near Sandown.
+Other sizeable garden centres on the Isle of Wight include Medina Garden Centre and Forest View Nursery near Newport, Thompsons in Newchurch (near Sandown) and Honnor and Jeffrey in the West Wight and near Sandown.

-27. Isle of Wight Photography Tours
+29. Isle of Wight Photography Tours

 Many years ago, photography was the hobby of the few who had the time and space to be dealing with darkrooms and 35mm film.
 Nowadays, everyone is relentless clicking, downloading and uploading whilst occasionally producing a decent photo like monkeys bashing out the works of Shakespeare in a warehouse of typewriters.